8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 - Small-cap growth: Roughly 7 percent.
 - Large-cap bland: Roughly 15 percent.

-The previous list includes the 401k from my previous employer, which I'm planning to roll into my Traditional Individual Retirement Account; selling off two funds to zero.
-The mix after doing the roll over will look something like this:
+The previous list includes the 401k from my previous employer, which I'm planning to roll into my Traditional Individual Retirement Account.
+I'll sell everything from all three funds, however, my current employer will be picking up the S&P 500 fund, so, it's not going away entirely.

+The mix after doing the rollover will look something like this:

 - Large-cap value: Roughly 8 percent.
 - Large-cap growth: Roughly 15 percent.